Automotive Muffler Simulation

 As a car engine runs, a significant amount of noise is generated due to the combustion.
 An automotive muffler is an essential device that attenuates the noise exhaustion from the engine.

-This study is to simulate the sound propagation within three different kinds of mufflers, and compare their performance varying from the frequency to .
+This study simulates the sound propagation within three different kinds of mufflers and compares their performances, varying from the frequency to .
 The mufflers analyzed here are a classical muffler, a perforated muffler and a padded muffler.
 The sound pressure distribution and the transmission loss spectrum will be calculated to show the damping behavior of these types of mufflers.

 The symbols and corresponding units used throughout this tutorial are summarized in the Nomenclature section.